thisdot/sveltekit-workshop/Module 4 - Server Side Svelte/4.0 - Server/notes.md

   - platform and getClientAddress are provided by the adapter, so different deployment targets can give you different things
     - for example in the CLoudflare Worker adapter you can get access to Cloudflares KV stores from the platform object
 - so when should you use Server Load function rather than the universal load functions?
-  - when you need to access a database directly (or the filesystem)
+  - when you need to access a database (directly or indirectly) (or the filesystem)
   - when you need to use private environment variables / secrets
 - values return from server load functions need to be serializable BUT uses devalue so can handle things like Maps and Dates